verstraete-jonatan/js-canvas/maze/v2-2d/reamdme.md

 # Strategy

 - everything is divided up in tiles.
-- when moving we push the current move to our 'history'
+- when moving we push the current move to an array of visited-paths
 - movement rules:

   - random/seeded